+- 9.1 For the testing of electrical motors, see Section 20.

 - 9.2 The following monitoring devices are subject to mandatory type-approval:

 - Phase-failure relays,

 - Level switches.

 - 9.3 Steering gear control systems with all components important for the function are subject to a mandatory type testing, e.g.:

 - Steering mode selector switch,

 - Follow-up/ non-follow-up control devices.

-Control of Steering Propeller Systems for Main Propulsion Units
+10. Control of Steering Propeller Systems for Main Propulsion Units